mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 Date: 20150824T155012.494947
 Tags: code
 -->
-Have given a very small talk for a recent [Berlin D meetup](http://www.meetup.com/Berlin-D-Programmers) about approaches to make OOP style designs more robust with tools available in D. Normally I am quite quite skeptical about OOP in general and prefer to write code in a mix of
+I gave a very small talk for a recent [Berlin D meetup](http://www.meetup.com/Berlin-D-Programmers) about approaches to make OOP style designs more robust with tools available in D. Normally I am quite quite skeptical about OOP in general and prefer to write code in a mix of